 In the past, you may have felt the benefit of buying in bulk, but in your new baby-centric home, you need all the space you can get.
-It’s best to get in the habit of only buying things when you need them, as opposed to stocking up ahead of time.
+It’s best to get in the habit of only buying things when you need them instead of stocking up ahead of time.
 You’ll find it much easier to keep your countertops clear and to prevent additional clutter from piling up.

 Healthy RitualsHealthy Rituals

 Committing to a nightly clean-up routine may sound exhausting, but it’s one of the best things you can do for your mental state.
-After a long day of work (and caring for a small child,) understandably, the only thing you want to do is relax on the couch, or even just sleep.
+After a long day of work (and caring for a small child), understandably, the only thing you want to do is relax on the couch or even sleep.